 COVID-19: Housing and related service providers

-Housing and related service providers are Essential Services
+Housing and related service providers are essential services

 Please contact HUD if COVID-19 or its impacts are affecting your team’s ability to deliver services or changing the needs of the people you work with.
 You can contact us by email at ProviderEnquiries@hud.govt.nz

-Keeping provider staff safe
+Keeping providers' staff safe

 HUD will support you to operate and to keep your staff safe.
 The Ministry of Health’s website is the key place to go for information about precautions to take for your people and the people you support.
 There is also a central portal for all information on COVID-19.

 Healthline has a dedicated COVID-19 number for the public to access – 0800 358 5453.
 It’s free to call and available 24/7.